 Stunning content will still need a push to get going, the bigger your network on these social media sites the better.
 Your network can help you give it that initial push, increasing the chance of the story going viral.

 Direct marketing will reduce the chances of a piece of web content going viral.
 People do not want to be sold to, the initial social media marketing push should be more about the conversation than the sale.
 A more aggresive sales angle can be added later, once the social media push has ended.

 Your social media marketing can support your search engine optimization (SEO) by including target keywords in headlines.
 Then when your story goes viral and other sites use your headline to link back to your site – Bingo! - you get keyword-rich inbound text links.

 Smart SEOs love social media.

 Keyword research can also be a great way to find ideas for stories that people want to read.
 One of the points of keyword research is that it shows you what people are searching for.
-Many is the social media marketer who goes to Wordtracker’s Keyword Question Tool to look for inspiration.
+Many are the social media marketers who go to Wordtracker’s Keywords Tool to look for inspiration.

 Smart social media marketers love keyword research.

 Bigger than TV, radio, newspapers, magazines and books

 18-34 year olds now spend 4.3 times more time on social media than with TV, radio, newspapers, magazines and books combined.
 This is happening because social media allows users to talk to each other (which they prefer to being talked to) and choose for themselves what they see and read.
 Social media is a many-to-many conversation and not a one-to-many communication.